-From Left: District 1 Commissioner Lannie Brant, District 4 Commissioner Gary Blount, District 3 Commissioner and Chair Jimmy Starline, District 2 Commissioner and Vice-Chair Chuck Clark, and District 5 Commissioner Ben Casey.
+District 1 Commissioner Lannie Brant, District 4 and Vice-Chair Commissioner Gary Blount, District 3 Commissioner and Chair Jimmy Starline, District 2 Commissioner Chuck Clark, and District 5 Commissioner Ben Casey.

 The Board of County Commissioners is comprised of five members elected through district elections for staggered, four-year terms.

 The five-member Board elects the Chair and Vice-Chair of the County Commission each year.
-For 2018, the Chair is District 3 Commissioner, Jimmy Starline and the Vice-Chair is District 2 Commissioner, Chuck Clark.
+For 2020, the Chair is District 3 Commissioner, Jimmy Starline and the Vice-Chair is District 4 Commissioner, Gary Blount.

 The Board of Commissioners makes policies, adopts laws, sets budget limits, sets tax rates, etc. The Board appoints a County Administrator who is chosen by and responsible to the Board of County Commissioners.
 The County Administrator oversees the day-to-day operations of the County, advises the Board, and implements Commission policy.